Optimization-based hologram design for fine optical tweezer arrays and extension of super-resolution criteria

-\leavevmode\\ \textbf{Vector Debye formula for focal pattern under high-NA conditions. } To accurately calculate the diffraction integral, the vector nature of light must be considered to obtain focal patterns that are deemed correct within wave optics \cite{Richards1959, Boivin1965}.
+\leavevmode\\ \textbf{Vector Debye formula for focal pattern under high-NA focusing conditions.} \\ To accurately calculate the diffraction integral, the vector nature of light must be considered to obtain focal patterns that are deemed correct within wave optics [36, 37].
 The vector nature of light in the focusing phenomenon is schematically illustrated in Fig.~\ref{Fig1s}.
-An objective lens modifies the incident light by attaching a spherical wavefront, thereby altering the propagation direction of light towards the centre of the spherical wavefront, known as the geometric focus (Fig.~\ref{Fig1s}\textbf{\textsf{a}}).

-As the propagation direction changes, the vector amplitude of the incident light is reduced, inducing a polarisation component in the direction of light propagation (Fig.~\ref{Fig1s}\textbf{\textsf{b}}).
-This results in an inhomogeneous modulation of the vector light amplitude due to the edge birefringence of the lens (Fig.~\ref{Fig1s}\textbf{\textsf{c}}) \cite{Inoue1952}.
-These characteristics are specific to focusing by a high-NA objective lens, and this phenomenon is referred to as depolarisation.
+An objective lens modifies the incident light by attaching a spherical wavefront, thereby altering the propagation direction of light towards the center of the spherical wavefront, known as the geometric focus [Fig.~\ref{Fig1s}(a)].
+As the propagation direction changes, the vector amplitude of the incident light is reduced, inducing a polarization component in the direction of light propagation [Fig.~\ref{Fig1s}(b)].
+This results in an inhomogeneous modulation of the vector light amplitude due to the edge birefringence of the lens [Fig.~\ref{Fig1s}(c)]\cite{Inoue1952}.
+These characteristics are specific to focusing by a high-NA objective lens, and this phenomenon is referred to as depolarization.

-The polarisation vectors of light at the entrance pupil and image space of an objective lens are expressed in Cartesian coordinates, where the $z$-axis and origin correspond to the optical axis and geometrical focus, respectively (Fig.~\ref{Fig1s}\textbf{\textsf{a}}).
-Although the coordinates of the entrance pupil and those in the image space are distinct, polarisation vectors can be described in a common Cartesian coordinate system.
+The polarization vectors of light at the entrance pupil and image space of an objective lens are expressed in Cartesian coordinates, where the $z$-axis and origin correspond to the optical axis and geometrical focus, respectively [Fig.~\ref{Fig1s}(a)].
+Although the coordinates of the entrance pupil and those in the image space are distinct, polarization vectors can be described in a common Cartesian coordinate system.
 In general, various coordinate systems are introduced to describe the positions on the entrance pupil and in the image space.
 The former is expressed in polar coordinates, $(r, \varphi)$, whereas the latter uses cylindrical coordinates $(\rho, \phi, z)$.
 The cylindrical and Cartesian coordinates in the image space are compatible through a coordinate transformation.
 Note that the azimuth ($ = \varphi$) at the entrance pupil represents the directional angle of the spherical wavefront at the exit pupil [Fig.~\ref{Fig1s}(a)] because an ideal objective lens does not alter the azimuthal direction.
 The vector Debye formula defines an integral transformation of the vector field of light amplitude from $(r, \varphi)$ to $(\rho, \phi, z)$, as determined by the action of a high-NA objective lens.